Pension Claims in General Overview

 In the vast majority of cases, ‘in-house’ AVC’s have proven to be far more suitable.
 Similar to an Occupational Pension Scheme, an FSAVC does not hold any limit on how much you can pay into your pension fund a month, and as of April 2006 this figure can be 100% of your earnings if you so wish.
 Having a Free Standing Voluntary Contribution puts you in control of how much you can save for retirement, and is a great option if you like to have flexibility with your outgoings.
 See more from Free Standing Additional Voluntary Contributions here.

 Often set up by non-FCA-regulated entities such as sales agents and/or alternative product providers to hold high risk, illiquid, underperforming alternative investments.
 Transfers to a SSAS were often made in an attempt to avoid stringent, safeguarding regulation.
 Successful claims for compensation are dependent on proof that a regulated financial adviser provided unsuitable advice to transfer an existing pension into a SSAS.
 Please note that unfortunately, in the majority of cases we have seen, regulated financial advice was not provided.

 Often set up by unregulated entities to circumnavigate the regulated (advice) process.
 An Occupational Pension Scheme is often referencing an account that your place of work set up to help you

 save for your retirement.
 Usually an OPS falls under three categories:

 - Cash balance plans

-Often, workplace pensions require your employer to also pay in and contribute towards your pension, the majority of the time this matches the sum that is deducted from your monthly/ weekly wage.
-If you would like to find out more about Occupational Pension Schemes, take a look at our dedicated page.
+Often, workplace pensions require your employer to also pay in and contribute towards your pension, the majority of the time this matches the sum that is deducted from your monthly/weekly wage.

 Start your free claim today